Myanmar army suspends laws limiting forces, hunts protest backers | Law-Order

 Myanmar's junta on Saturday suspended laws constraining security forces from detaining suspects or searching private property without court approval and ordered the arrest of well-known backers of mass protests against this month's coup.

-It said cases had been filed under a law which provides up to two years jail for comments that could cause alarm or "threaten tranquility".
-On the wanted list is Min Ko Naing, 58, who was imprisoned for most of the time between 1988 and 2012, and who has been one of the most prominent figures in encouraging the protests and a civil disobedience movement.
+It said cases had been filed under a law which provides up to two years jail for comments that could cause alarm or "threaten tranquillity".
+On the wanted list is Min Ko Naing, 58, who was imprisoned for most of the time between 1988 and 2012, and who has been prominent in encouraging protests and a civil disobedience movement followed by a swathe of government workers.

 Reuters was not immediately able to reach him for comment.
 COUP OPPONENTS

-Others with warrants against them included "Jimmy" Kyaw Min Yu - also a veteran of the 1988 student uprising - singer "Lin Lin" Htwe Lin Ko and Myo Yan Naung Thein, a political analyst, and Maung Maung Aye, an NLD-supporting television presenter, and writer Insein Aung Soe.
+Others with warrants against them included "Jimmy" Kyaw Min Yu, also a veteran of the 1988 student uprising, and singer "Lin Lin" Htwe Lin Ko.
 "I am so proud to have a warrant issued along with Min Ko Naing.
-Catch me if you can," said the last, Ei Pencilo, to her more than 1.6 million followers on Facebook.
+Catch me if you can," said Ei Pencilo, to her more than 1.6 million followers on Facebook.

 Journalist Shwe Yee Win, who had reported on opposition to the coup in the western town of Pathein, was taken away by police and soldiers on Thursday and has not been heard from since, her TimeAyeyar news website and her mother said.
 "I am really worried," said Thein Thein, now looking after her daughter's one-year-old child.